Better Business Bureau: Rating system and accreditation

-In 2009, BBB launched a letter-grade rating system (A+ to F), replacing the older Satisfactory/Unsatisfactory system.
+In 2009, the BBB launched a letter-grade rating system (A+ to F), replacing the older Satisfactory/Unsatisfactory system.
 Ratings are computed based on factors such as complaint patterns, transparency, advertising reliability, time in business, and responsiveness to customers.

 Initially, accreditation status contributed four points toward higher ratings.
 After media exposés in 2010—especially allegations of businesses receiving higher grades immediately after paying fees—Connecticut’s Attorney General condemned the system as misleading.
-BBB removed accreditation from the points system and pledged reforms.
+The BBB removed accreditation from the points system and pledged reforms.

 Criticism

-By the 1970s, the Better Business Bureau was being regularly criticized.
-Consumer advocates began to openly question the effectiveness of self-regulation.
+By the 1970s, the BBB came under regular criticism.
+Consumer advocates questioned the effectiveness of self-regulation.
 Local bureaus, such as the one in Harlem, were criticized for failing to meet the needs of the population.
 Affiliates were criticized by consumer activists for inconsistent service standards and unreliable logging of complaints.
-Some even accused the BBB of protecting the businesses that pay dues over consumers by ignoring complaints outright.
+Some accused the BBB of protecting the businesses that pay dues over consumers by ignoring complaints outright.

 In 1997, the organization's south Florida office was shut down because of poor management and high debt.
 Complaints about other Florida branches included misleading telemarketing calls.
 In 1998, the organization introduced an online privacy seal of approval to promote the safety of customer data.
 In 2002, the North Jersey office based in Parsippany was expelled from the organization for failing to meet certain standards.

 When the BBB introduced a new grading system in 2009, the organization received criticism because companies that paid for accreditation were consistently graded higher than their unaccredited counterparts.
-Criticism peaked following a 2010 ABC News *20/20* investigation revealing that fabricated companies—including one named “Hamas”—received high ratings shortly after paying membership fees, suggesting pay-for-play dynamics.
+Criticism peaked following a 2010 ABC News 20/20 investigation revealing that fabricated companies—including one named “Hamas”—received high ratings shortly after paying membership fees, suggesting pay-for-play dynamics.
 Soon after, the organization announced it would stop giving better grades to paying members.
 Complaints were also made about the disproportionate compensation for some executives at the nonprofit.
 The head executive at the Southland chapter, for instance, had a salary of over $400,000 per year, which was higher than the organization's national president.
 He resigned in April 2011.

-In 2012, the International Association of Better Business Bureaus stripped trademark authorization from four Canadian chapters—Hamilton, Windsor, Montreal, and St. John's—citing failure to meet operational and reporting standards.
+In 2012, the IABBB stripped trademark authorization from four Canadian chapters—Hamilton, Windsor, Montreal, and St. John's—citing failure to meet operational and reporting standards.
 These offices either rebranded or were absorbed into regional offices.

-In 2013, BBB’s largest affiliate—the Southland chapter—was expelled by its national council for failing to meet accreditation, reporting, and complaint-handling standards.
+In 2013, the BBB’s largest affiliate—the Southland chapter—was expelled by its national council for failing to meet accreditation, reporting, and complaint-handling standards.
 Critics assert the BBB lacks objective oversight, given its board composition and financial ties to accredited companies.

 A 2015 investigation by CNN found that some local bureaus used third-party call centers owned by former BBB executives to pressure businesses into paying for accreditation.

-In June 2024, the International Association of Better Business Bureaus expelled its Ottawa-based affiliate for "not meeting BBB standards."
+In June 2024, the IABBB expelled its Ottawa-based affiliate for "not meeting BBB standards."
 A new BBB entity was created to replace the expelled bureau.